 What is a basal cell carcinoma?

 A basal cell carcinoma (BCC) is a type of skin cancer.
-There are two main types of skin cancer: melanoma and non-melanoma skin cancer.
-BCC is a non-melanoma skin cancer, and is the most common type (greater than 80%) of all skin cancer in the UK.
-BCCs are sometimes referred to as ‘rodent ulcers’.
+There are two main categories of skin cancer: melanoma and non-melanoma skin cancer.
+BCC is the most common type of non-melanoma skin cancer worldwide.
+In the UK, cases have increased by 39% between 2000-2011.
+BCCs are sometimes referred to as “rodent ulcers”.

 Keep up to date with the latest research about basal cell carcinoma and all things skin related with our newsletter.

 The most common cause is exposure to ultraviolet (UV) light from the sun or from sunbeds.
 BCCs can occur anywhere on the body but are most common on areas that are exposed to the sun such as your face, head, neck, and ears.
 It can rarely develop in a longstanding scar or be a part of rare genetic syndromes.
 BCCs are not infectious.

 BCCs mainly affect fair skinned adults, but other skin types are also at risk.
 Those with the highest risk of developing a basal cell carcinoma are:

 - People with pale skin who burn easily and rarely tan (especially those with light coloured or red hair, although some people with dark hair still have fair skin).

 - Those who have had a lot of exposure to the sun, such as people with outdoor hobbies or outdoor workers, and people who have lived in sunny climates.

 - People who have used sun beds or have regularly sunbathed.

 - People who have previously had a basal cell carcinoma.